-Suspension, Exclusion and Instruction Restricting Activity Pending Hearing
+Suspension, Exclusion and Instruction Restricting Activity Pending HearingInvestigation

+QMUL may suspend, exclude or instruct restriction of activity pending investigation hearing for any student who is the subject of a complaint of misconduct or against whom a criminal charge is pending or who is the subject of a police investigation.

+In such circumstances suspension, exclusion or instruction restricting activity pending investigation are not penalties, and will not be used as such.
+The purpose is to enable QMUL to exercise its duty of care to staff and students while an investigation takes place.
+The reasons for any decision to suspend or exclude a student will be recorded and will be made available to the student along with details about the length of the suspension/exclusion/restriction of activity.

+Formatted: Right: 0.21 cm

+39. The Professional Capability and Fitness to Practise Regulations also provide for suspension, exclusion or instruction restricting activity pending hearing where one of these actions has not occurred under the Code of Student Discipline.

+Formatted: Right, Indent: Left: 0.21 cm, Hanging: 1 cm, No bullets or numbering

-- 35. QMUL may suspend, exclude or instruct restriction of activity pending hearing for any student who is the subject of a complaint of misconduct or against whom a criminal charge is pending or who is the subject of a police investigation. - 36.
-The Professional Capability and Fitness to Practise Regulations also provide for suspension, exclusion or instruction restricting activity pending hearing where one of these actions has not occurred under the Code of Student Discipline. - 37.
-Suspension means the total prohibition on attendance at, or access to, QMUL and on any participation in QMUL activities, but at QMUL's absolute discretion it may be qualified for example to permit a student to attend an examination. - 38.
-Exclusion means selective restriction on attendance at or access to QMUL or prohibition on exercising the functions or duties of any office or committee membership at QMUL or the Students' Union.
-The precise nature of an exclusion order will be made to the student in writing. - 39.
-Instruction restricting activity means a requirement that a student refrain from contact with a specified individual or undertaking a specific form of action.
-The precise nature of the instruction restricting activity will be made to the student in writing. - 40.
-Suspension is only to be used where exclusion from specified activities or facilities would be inappropriate.
-Exclusion is only to be used where an instruction restricting activity would be inappropriate. - 41.
-Suspension, exclusion or instruction restricting activity pending hearing are not penalties, and will not be used as such.
+40. Suspension means the total prohibition on attendance at, or access to, QMUL and on any participation in QMUL activities, but at QMUL's absolute discretion it may be qualified for example to permit a student to attend an examination.

+41. Exclusion means selective restriction on attendance at or access to QMUL or prohibition on exercising the functions or duties of any office or committee membership at QMUL or the Students' Union.
+The precise nature of an exclusion order will be made to the student in writing.

+42. Instruction restricting activity means a requirement that a student refrain from contact with a specified individual or undertaking a specific form of action.
+The precise nature of the instruction restricting activity will be made to the student in writing.

+43. Suspension is will generally only to be used where exclusion from specified activities or facilities would be inappropriate.
+Exclusion is will generally only to be used where an instruction restricting activity would be inappropriate.

+44. Suspension, exclusion or instruction restricting activity pending hearing are not penalties, and will not be used as such.
 Their purpose is to enable QMUL to exercise its duty of care to staff and students while an investigation takes place.
-The reasons for any decision to suspend or exclude a student will be recorded and will be made available to the student along with details about the length of the suspension/exclusion/restriction of activity. - 42.
-When a student is suspended the investigation will take place as outlined under Code of Student Discipline: Regulations for the Management of Student Misconduct
+The reasons for any decision to suspend or exclude a student will be recorded and will be made available to the student along with details about the length of the suspension/exclusion/restriction of activity.

+Formatted: Body Text, Justified, Right: 0.21 cm, Space Before: 0 pt, Line spacing: single, Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: -1 cm + Indent at: 0 cm, Tab stops: 1.21 cm, Left